-As a general rule, Grant Aid awards will generally be paid in two instalments.
+As a general rule, single year Grant Aid awards will generally be paid in three instalments.
 Prior to the release of the first instalment, the Commission will undertake a number of additional checks.

-The first instalment will be released two to three weeks before the intended commencement date for the project, subject to the Commission being satisfied that the project can proceed as approved.
+As a general rule 45% of the total award will be released as a first instalment three to four weeks before the intended commencement date for the project, subject to the Commission being satisfied that the project can proceed as approved.
 Where the start date for the project is more than three months following submission of the completed charity registration form and Grant Aid agreement, the charity will be required to send an email to the Commission's Secretary (overseasaid@gov.gg) to confirm that the project can still proceed in the form and to the timescale previously approved by the Commission.
 The first instalment of the grant will not be paid until the email has been received.

-The second instalment will be released following receipt of a satisfactory interim progress report.
+The second instalment of 45% of the total award will be released following receipt of a satisfactory interim progress report.